exakat/exakat-docs/Reference/Rules/Classes/CyclicReferences.rst

   Avoid cyclic references.

 Cyclic references happen when an object points to another object, which reciprocate.
 This is particularly possible with classes, when the child class has to keep a reference to the `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class.
+Cyclic references, or circular references, are memory intensive : only the garbage collector can understand when they may be flushed from memory, which is a costly operation.
+On the other hand, in an acyclic reference code, the reference counter will know immediately know that an object is free or not.

 .. code-block:: php